Analysis | The arguments for and against whether companies can be sued for coronavirus outbreaks

 Against: This will prevent the economy from getting going

-But if workers don’t feel like they have recourse to demand protections on the job, why would they show up, workers advocates argue.
-Same with customers who don’t feel like they have a recourse against a business that is grossly negligent and gets them sick.
+But if workers don’t feel as though they have recourse to demand protections on the job, why would they show up, workers advocates argue.
+Same with customers who don’t feel as if they have recourse against a business that is grossly negligent and gets them sick.

-“It is the single most-asked question that we have had: ‘Do I have to go back to work if I don’t feel safe?’ ” Alex Kornya with the nonprofit Iowa Legal Aid told The Post. ” … There’s no black or white answer to that question.”
+“It is the single most-asked question that we have had: ‘Do I have to go back to work if I don’t feel safe?’ ” Alex Kornya with the nonprofit Iowa Legal Aid told The Post. ”… There’s no black-or-white answer to that question.”